KhaPham121/ClipStudioPaint_Installer/README.md

 ✅ **Functionality:**
 - Automatically creates a shortcut to `CSPData_Helper.bat`
-- Ensures correct working directory so relative paths (like `BackupData`) are valid
+- Ensures correct working directory so relative paths (like `Backup`) are valid

 ---